What is the process for Data Portal approval and access?

 An email will be sent to each approved project team member listed on the Application with information on how to access the custom dataset, which will contain only the variables that were requested and approved.
 Access to these data is allowed only for approved project members who have signed Affidavits within the last year.

-1The Data Portal will initially make Drug Abuse Warning Network (DAWN) and National Survey on Drug Use and Health (NSDUH) data sets available.
+1The Data Portal provides access to Drug Abuse Warning Network (DAWN) and National Survey on Drug Use and Health (NSDUH) data sets.
 For descriptions of these data sets, see DAWN and NSDUH resources.